bradmontgomery/demo-server/README.md

 - httpie as a tool to interact with the API: https://httpie.io
     - You're welcome to use the desktop application: https://httpie.io/download
     - OR the command-line (cli) application:  https://httpie.io/cli

-## WIP

-This repo is a _work in progress_.
-When it's completed, it should look something like [this gist](https://gist.github.com/bradmontgomery/98282f7a0ef797cdd47b4fc272a58c21)